MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 Some quick troubleshooting tips - first, make sure the batteries are in all the way (or your power supply is set correctly) and the cable for the IPS kit is inserted fully and the bale is pushed all the way down.
 If only the LED isn't turning on, you might have the LED backwards.
 If you can hear the start-up noise, but nothing on the screen, then check the connections on the FFC connector and the top row of pins on the CPU - they probably need a reflow.
 If you get a blank screen, but no start-up jingle, then check the connections on the FFC, CPU, and RAM chips.
 And if you have the splash screen, but no audio, then check your speaker, headphone jack, and orientation of tantalum capacitors.
 If nothing is happening when you flip the switch, or you still cant figure out where your error is coming from, check out the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color#troubleshooting-common-electrical-issues">Troubleshooting</a> section for a few more detailed troubleshooting tips.

-*Note: If you're using the Pocket Mouse Power Board, you have to wait a few seconds after inserting batteries the first time before it will operate normally.
+*Note: If you're using the Pocket Mouse Power Board, you have to wait a few seconds after inserting batteries the first time before it will turn on with the power switch.
 Once the batteries have been in the system for a few seconds, it will act completely normally.*

 Once you've verified the system boots up correctly, and you have acceptable sound coming out of the speakers and headphones with the start-up noise, you can go ahead and put the cart connector into the board.
 I save this for last, because there are a few components in the audio circuit close to the connector, and they're difficult to rework without melting the cart connector plastic.
 Though, <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color/tree/main/MGBC%20PCB#adjusting-volume-range">if you want to adjust the volume range</a>, you may want to adjust these parts before soldering the cart connector in (though I think the range is perfectly acceptable as-is).